symfony/symfony-docs/session.rst

 Integrating with Legacy Applications
 ------------------------------------

-If you're integrating the Symfony full-stack Framework into a legacy application that starts the session with ``session_start()``, you may still be able to use Symfony's session management by using the PHP Bridge session.
+If you are integrating the Symfony full-stack Framework into a legacy application that starts the session with ``session_start()``, you may still be able to use Symfony's session management by using the PHP Bridge session.